How LMT (Lockheed Martin) Makes Money in 2025: A Deep-Dive With Income Statement

 1. What is the main source of LMT's revenue in 2025?

-LMT generates over 39% of its revenue from Aeronautics, primarily the F-35 fighter jet program.
+LMT generates over 39% of its revenue from Aeronautics, primarily through military aircraft programs like the F-35.
 Other significant sources include Missiles & Fire Control 19.5%, Rotary & Mission Systems 23.5%, and Space 18%.

 2. How profitable is LMT in Q3 2025?

-LMT reported net income of $1.62B in Q3 2025, with a net margin of approximately 8.7%, reflecting moderate profitability driven by scale, government contracts, and operational efficiency.
+LMT reported net income of $1.62B in Q3 2025, with a net margin of approximately 8.7%, reflecting moderate profitability driven by scale, contract stability, and operational efficiency.

 3. What are the largest expense categories for LMT?

-The biggest expenses on LMT's income statement are cost of revenue (materials, labor, subcontracting, and program costs).
-Operating expenses are relatively low at $40M in Q3 2025, with R&D and SG&A not separately disclosed but historically significant as LMT prioritizes advanced technology development.
+The biggest expenses on LMT's income statement are cost of revenue (materials, labor, subcontracting) and operating expenses.
+R&D and SG&A are not separately disclosed for Q3 2025, but R&D typically focuses on next-gen defense technologies.

-[For example, Space], despite generating $3.36B in revenue, may post an operating loss in some quarters due to heavy investment in classified programs and advanced technologies, as LMT believes these will drive long-term growthโeven if the division is unprofitable today.
+Space, despite generating $3.36B in revenue, faces high investment costs in satellite systems and exploration.
+LMT aggressively invests in future technologies, believing these will drive long-term growthโeven if the division is unprofitable today.

 5. How does LMT's effective tax rate compare to previous years?

-LMT's effective tax rate in Q3 2025 was 16.5%, consistent with recent years.
-This moderate rate is primarily due to tax benefits from share-based compensation and international structuring.
+LMT's effective tax rate in Q3 2025 was 16.5%, consistent with prior years.
+This moderate rate is primarily due to tax benefits from international structuring and share-based compensation.